education.vic.gov.au

 Implementing workplace adjustments

-It is the responsibility of principals/managers to ensure that workplace adjustments are in place where they are needed to support employees to perform their duties.
+It is the responsibility of principals/managers to ensure that workplace adjustments are in place where they are needed to support staff to perform their duties.

 Step 1 - Discuss

-Employee or principal/manager can initiate the discussion regarding what adjustments are required to meet the employee’s particular situation and their needs.
+Staff member or principal/manager can initiate the discussion regarding what adjustments are required to meet the staff members particular situation and their needs.
 Further advice and support can be explored during the initial stage where some additional information may be required to decide on the most suitable approach.
-The goal of this discussion is to ensure that everyone is comfortable with, and in agreement with the next steps in the process
+The goal of this discussion is to ensure that everyone is comfortable with, and in agreement with the next steps in the process.

-In some cases, the initial discussion will provide clarity about what is needed, and the principal/manager and employee can agree on what adjustments, and what steps to take to put these in place.
-This may include some funding and approvals that can be quickly and easily managed within the school or program area (see following sections on approvals and funding).
+In some cases, the initial discussion will provide clarity about what is needed, and the principal/manager and staff member can agree on what adjustments, and what steps to take to put these in place.
+This may include some funding and approvals that can be quickly and easily managed within the school or region (see following sections on approvals and funding).

 Step 2 - Seek advice

 In some cases, help from others may be needed.
-This could be because the job role is new to the employee, or the employee requires time to adjust to their changed abilities and understand more fully what will work best for them.
+This could be because the job role is new to the staff member, or requires time to adjust to their changed health condition and understand more fully what will work best for them.
 New environments may also make it difficult to predict exactly what is needed until a person commences working in them.
-Employee Safety, Wellbeing and Inclusion Division can provide support to both principals/managers and employees on the implementation of workplace adjustment.
+Employee Safety, Wellbeing and Inclusion Division can provide support to both principals/managers and staff on the implementation of workplace adjustments.

 There are a range of policies, resources and services that may be able to give advice on a workplace adjustment, including but not limited to:

-If further advice is needed, the manager must obtain the employee’s permission to seek support from the Workforce Diversity and Inclusion team which may require meeting with the employee directly to clarify specific needs and seek any additional information.
+If further advice is needed, the principal/manager must obtain the staff members permission to seek support from the Workforce Diversity and Inclusion team which may require meeting with the staff member to obtain consent, clarify specific needs and seek any additional information.

 OHS Advisory Service

-Employees and managers with OHS queries can access the department's expert health and safety support service.
+Staff and principals with OHS queries can access the department's expert health and safety support service.
 The OHS Advisory Service can provide help with implementing the OHS Management System, reporting or closing hazards or incidents in eduSafe Plus (staff login required), conducting workstation assessments, conducting risk assessments and other OHS issues.

 Our OHS Advisory Service now has mental health and wellbeing specialists to assist leadership teams to proactively safeguard wellbeing and respond to wellbeing issues.